ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 # Session description protocol {#Session-Description-Protocol}

-The mapping of above defined payload format media type to the corresponding fields in the Session Description Protocol (SDP) is done according to {{RFC8866}}.
+The mapping of V3C RTP payload format media type parameters to the corresponding fields in the Session Description Protocol (SDP) is done according to {{RFC8866}}.
+Grouping framework {{RFC5888}} is used to indicate which media lines (video and application) in the SDP constitute a V3C representation.

 ## Mapping of payload type parameters to SDP